Liberals and Freemasonry in the nineteenth century: An overview of current knowledge

 [38]See in particular Marcel De Schampheleire, “De loge La…

-The majority of community leaders were therefore Masons, along with almost all the presidents of the Consistory, a large number of Consistory members and the governing board of the Jewish community of Brussels and several leaders of the community in Anvers.
-The Free University of Brussels, founded by Masons, had four Jewish rectors in the nineteenth century, all Masons: Gottlieb Gluge, Martin Philippson, Adolphe Prins, and Paul Errera.
+The majority of community leaders were therefore Masons, along with almost all the presidents of the Consistory, a large number of Consistory members and the governing board of the Liberal community of Brussels and several leaders of the community in Anvers.
+The Free University of Brussels, founded by Masons, had four Liberal rectors in the nineteenth century, all Masons: Gottlieb Gluge, Martin Philippson, Adolphe Prins, and Paul Errera.
 [39]

 [39]Jean-Philippe Schreiber, Politique et religion: le Consistoire…